tapjs/clean-yaml-object/readme.md

 #### filterFn

-Type: `function(propertyName, isRoot, source, target)`
+Type: `callback(propertyName, isRoot, source, target)`

-Optional filter function.
+Optional filter callback.
 Returning `true` will cause the property to be copied.
+Otherwise it will be skipped

 - `propertyName`: The property being copied.
 - `isRoot`: `true` only if `source` is the top level object passed to `copyYamlObject`